MTDOJRP/docs/docs/introduction/rules.md

 Failure to follow this rule will result in a permanent ban.
 :::

-:::note Attacks, Botting, dDoS, etc
+:::note Attacks, Botting, DDoS, etc
-Any attempt of an attack, botting, dDoS, etc will result in a global blacklist and a report to the appropriate authorities.
+Any attempt of an attack, botting, DDoS, etc., will result in a global blacklist and a report to the appropriate authorities.
 :::

 :::note User Safety
 1. Do not share any personal information about yourself or others.
 2. Sending links to scam websites, NSFW websites, phishing websites, or anything that can harm the user's computer or is inappropriate is not permitted.
-3. Advertising of any kind is not permitted, This includes Discord status/bios as well.
+3. Advertising of any kind is not permitted.
+This includes Discord status/bios as well.
 4. Selling in-game items for real-world money is not permitted.
 :::